Wikunia/brackets-LaTeXMathematica/Readme.md

 # LaTeXMathematica
 This extension provides [WolframAlpha](http://wolframalpha.com) calculations inside your LaTeX document.

+It's in a beta phase so there might be bugs parsing the WolframAlpha result into LaTeX code.
+These errors aren't WolframAlpha errors.
+If you notice some bug please try [WolframAlpha](http://wolframalpha) and if anything works correct, which should be the average case, it would be great if you can open an issue.
+Would be great if you can add your LaTeX file or the important part.
+I will try to solve it as fast as possible to improve this extension.

+Thanks for using and testing this extension!

 ## How to use
 Type a calculation inside your LaTeX document, enter a '=' after it and use the Shortcut 'Alt+M'.